francopasut/academic/content/en/post/imagemagick-digikam-decore-images-border/index.md

 ![digiKam Decorate Add Border](digikam-decore-border-en.png)

 The rest is very intuitive.
-You need to choose a **type** of border from the various options in the *Type* menu as well as choose the colors and opzio
+You need to choose a **type** of border from the various options in the *Type* menu as well as choose colors and options:

 ![digiKam Aggiungi Bordo](digikam-add-border-en.png)